dplassgit/d2lang/docs/language.md

 }
 ```

 Should the return type be optional?
 We can infer it from the return statement and/or calls.
-Sure.
+Yes, but not implemented yet.

 ## Chars and strings